Select travel dates to see prices

 Food & Beverages

-There is a fully equipped communal kitchen in the main building as well as kitchenettes in each volunteer cottage and a braai (South African barbeque) in the outside courtyard area.
-South Africa is famous for its braais and it is also a great relaxed way to also get to acquainted with your fellow volunteers
+There is a fully equipped communal kitchen in the main house as well as kitchenettes in each volunteer cottage and the lodge plus a braai (South African barbeque) in the outside courtyard area.
+South Africa is famous for its braais and it is also a great relaxed way to also get to acquainted with your fellow volunteers.

 Breakfast is “help-yourself” with eggs, bacon/vegetarian sausages provided, cereal, bread, milk, coffee and tea.